Emaaaad/ARP_2ND_TE/README.md

 This meticulous approach adopted by the `server.c` process underscores its significance in the system, particularly in terms of data synchronization and operational harmony between various components of the drone system.

+### Obstacles Process (`obstacles.c`)

+The `obstacles.c` module introduces dynamic obstacles into our multi-process drone system, enhancing its realism and complexity.
+Its functionalities and contributions are detailed as follows:

+- **Obstacle Generation:** `obstacles.c` periodically generates new obstacle positions within the operational area of the drone.
+These obstacles serve as dynamic elements that the drone must navigate around, adding an element of challenge and strategy to the system.

+- **Repulsive Forces Calculation:** The module calculates repulsive forces exerted by obstacles on the drone based on its position relative to them.
+It utilizes Latombe / Kathib’s model to determine the magnitude and direction of these forces, influencing the drone's movement dynamics.

+- **Inter-Process Communication:** Similar to other components, `obstacles.c` communicates with relevant processes, such as the drone dynamics module, to relay obstacle positions and influence drone movement accordingly.
+This seamless integration ensures coordinated interaction among system components.

+- **Logging and Monitoring:** The module logs obstacle positions and relevant data for monitoring and analysis purposes.
+This logging mechanism provides valuable insights into the system's behavior and aids in performance evaluation and debugging.

+The inclusion of `obstacles.c` enriches the drone system by introducing dynamic challenges that require adaptive navigation strategies, fostering a more engaging and immersive user experience.

+### Targets Process (`targets.c`)

+The `targets.c` module introduces targets into our multi-process drone system, adding a layer of objectives and objectives completion mechanics.
+Its functionalities and contributions are outlined below:

+- **Target Generation:** `targets.c` periodically generates new target positions within the operational area of the drone.
+These targets serve as objectives for the drone to reach and interact with, enhancing the system's gameplay and user engagement.

+- **Scoring Mechanism:** Upon reaching a target, the drone's score is incremented, providing a tangible measure of progress and accomplishment within the system.
+Conversely, collision with obstacles deducts from the score, introducing risk-reward dynamics and strategic decision-making elements.

+- **Inter-Process Communication:** Similar to other components, `targets.c` communicates with relevant processes, such as the drone dynamics module, to relay target positions and influence drone movement accordingly.
+This communication ensures coherent interaction among system components.

+- **Logging and Monitoring:** The module logs target positions and relevant data for monitoring and analysis purposes.
+This logging capability facilitates performance evaluation, user feedback analysis, and system debugging.

+The addition of `targets.c` enriches the drone system by introducing interactive objectives and scoring mechanisms, transforming it into a dynamic and engaging simulation environment.

 ### Watchdog Process (`watchdog.c`)

-The `watchdog.c` module functions as a critical monitoring component in our multi-process drone system, ensuring the stability and responsiveness of all processes.
-Its key operations include:
+The `watchdog.c` module serves as the vigilant guardian of our multi-process drone system, ensuring its stability and responsiveness at all times.
+Its core functionalities and contributions are detailed below:

-- **Initialization and Signal Handling:** Initially, `watchdog.c` acquires the Process Identifiers (PIDs) of all other processes in the system.
-This enables it to monitor and manage these processes effectively.
-Additionally, it sets up handlers for signals like `SIGINT` and `SIGUSR2`, preparing it to respond appropriately to various system states and requests.
+- **Initialization and Signal Handling:** Upon startup, `watchdog.c` retrieves the Process Identifiers (PIDs) of all other processes, enabling it to monitor and manage their activity.
+It establishes signal handlers for critical signals like `SIGINT` and `SIGUSR2`, preparing for graceful shutdowns and communication with other processes.

-- **Process Monitoring:** One of the primary functions of the watchdog is to continuously send `SIGUSR1` signals to all processes.
-This serves as a regular check to ensure that each process is running and responsive.
-Alongside this, the watchdog maintains counters for each process, tracking their responsiveness over time.
+- **Continuous Monitoring:** The watchdog conducts regular checks by sending `SIGUSR1` signals to all processes.
+This ongoing surveillance ensures that each process remains responsive and operational.
+Concurrently, the watchdog maintains individual counters for each process, monitoring their responsiveness over time.

-- **Responsiveness Check and System Termination:** If any process fails to respond within a predetermined threshold, it is a signal to the watchdog that something may be wrong.
-In such cases, the watchdog takes decisive action by sending a `SIGINT` signal to terminate all processes, effectively bringing the system to a controlled stop.
-This is a crucial mechanism to prevent system malfunctions or unresponsive states.
+- **Responsiveness Assessment:** In the event of a process failing to respond within a predefined threshold, the watchdog interprets this as a potential anomaly.
+It takes proactive measures by initiating a graceful shutdown sequence, sending a `SIGINT` signal to terminate all processes.
+This decisive action mitigates the risk of system malfunctions or unresponsive states.

-- **Self-Termination:** The watchdog itself is also designed to terminate gracefully upon receiving a `SIGINT` signal.
-This allows for a clean shutdown of the monitoring component when the system is being intentionally stopped.
+- **Self-Termination:** The watchdog is programmed to gracefully terminate itself upon receiving a `SIGINT` signal.
+This ensures a systematic shutdown of the monitoring component when the system is intentionally halted, contributing to the overall coherence of the shutdown process.

-Through these functionalities, `watchdog.c` upholds the operational integrity of the drone system, playing a vital role in maintaining the overall health and reliability of the process ecosystem.
+Through its vigilant oversight and swift intervention capabilities, `watchdog.c` safeguards the operational integrity of the drone system, instilling confidence in its reliability and robustness.

 ## Conclusion

-We have developed a sophisticated multi-process drone simulation system that leverages shared memory for efficient inter-process communication and features a text-based user interface.
-This system exemplifies the collaborative operation of multiple processes: the keyboardManager captures and processes user commands to dictate the drone's trajectory; the droneDynamics module dynamically computes the drone's flight position; the window process renders the drone's real-time location within the simulation environment; the watchdog oversees process health, ensuring system integrity; and the server process facilitates access to shared memory, acting as a conduit between the drone's operational logic and the supervisory watchdog.
-This program not only demonstrates the practical application of concurrent processing and synchronization mechanisms, such as semaphores, but also establishes a robust framework upon which more complex functionalities, such as obstacle avoidance and target tracking, can be integrated in future iterations of the project.
+We have expanded our sophisticated multi-process drone simulation system to include obstacles and targets, enhancing its functionality and realism.
+Leveraging shared memory and inter-process communication via pipes, the system orchestrates the collaborative operation of multiple processes.
+The keyboardManager captures user commands to direct the drone's trajectory, while the droneDynamics module dynamically computes its flight position.
+The window process renders the drone's real-time location, and the watchdog ensures overall system integrity.
+Additionally, the server process facilitates shared memory access, acting as a conduit between the drone's logic and the supervisory watchdog.
+With the integration of obstacles and targets, conveyed through pipes, the system achieves greater complexity, offering a platform for future enhancements and the implementation of advanced functionalities.